ebf/documentation/docs/components.md

   - `type`: `"checkboxes"`
   - `name`: name of the local variable to set.
-  - `options`: an array of option objects, each of which contains a label and a value
+  - `options`: an array of option objects, each of which contains a label, a value and defaultSelected property
-  - `defaultValues`: optional. an array of values of the default options to be preselected
   - `style`:
     - `size`: text size
     - `color`: text color in color code